texhex/Xteq5/src/Readme.md

  - Any project that ends in **Consumer** is a debug project that uses the project it contains in the name (`Xteq5Engine_Consumer` uses `Xteq5Engine`).
  - Projects that end in **xUnitTest** are test assemblies for [xUnit](https://github.com/xunit/xunit)
  - If you get the error __The type or namespace name 'Xunit' could not be found (are you missing a using directive or an assembly reference?)__, xUnit needs to be downloaded using NuGet.
- - Also download _Xunit runners_ using NuGet.
+ - Also download _xunit.runner.visualstudio_ using NuGet to be able to use the _Test Explorer_. **IMPORTANT**: You need to select "Include prereleases" to find this package.

 ## Projects
  - `HeadlessPS` is a library to run scripts using PowerShell.